thex3family/thex3family-website/public/content/make-positive-impact/contribute/donate/index.md

 ---

 <InfoBanner shouldCenter emoji=":pray:">
-  "I can say without a doubt that it was the best decision of my year to learn about Co-x3 and benefit from the subscription.
+  "I can say without a doubt that it was the best decision of my year to learn about Co-x3 and benefit from the membership.
 The resources that are provided are out of this world, and I am loving leveling up with the community." - Israel Parreira
 </InfoBanner>

 ---